eecs582/eecs582.github.io/project.md

   <div class="card-body">
   <ul>
     <li>When reading the papers in this course, try to identify the (sub-)problems are
-    related but unsolved, the limitations of the propose solution, and whether the insights or techniques are applicable in a different problem domain.
-That could</li>
+    related but unsolved, limitations of the proposed solution, a possible better way to address the problem, whether the paper's insights or techniques are applicable in a different problem domain.
+Thinking along those lines can give you inspirations about potential project topics.</li>
     <li>Besides reading papers, your own experiences can also be a source to
     brainstorm about the project topics.
 For example, you encountered annoying performance issues in system software and were frustrated that the existing